ncatlab/nlab-content/pages/0/1/5/7/7510/content.md

 $$(\lambda x:A'.e_B(e_A^{-1}(x))(f(e_A^{-1}(x))) )(e_A(x)) \equiv e_B(e_A^{-1}(e_A(x)))(f(e_A^{-1}(e_A(x))))$$

-and because $e_A$ is a strict equivalence, we have
+and because $e_A$ is a definitional isomorphism, we have

 $$e_B(e_A^{-1}(e_A(x)))(f(e_A^{-1}(e_A(x)))) \equiv e_B(x)(f(x))$$

-By the congrunence rules for substitution of judgmental equality, we have
+By the congruence rules for substitution of judgmental equality, we have

 $$\lambda x:A.e_B(x)^{-1}((\lambda x:A'.e_B(e_A^{-1}(x))(f(e_A^{-1}(x))) )(e_A(x))) \equiv \lambda x:A.e_B(x)^{-1}(e_B(x)(f(x)))$$

-Since for all $x:A$ each $e_B(x)$ is also a strict equiality, we have
+Since for all $x:A$ each $e_B(x)$ is also a strict equality, we have

 $$e_B(x)^{-1}(e_B(x)(f(x))) \equiv f(x)$$

-by the congruence rules for subsitution of judgmental equality, we have
+by the congruence rules for substitution of judgmental equality, we have

 $$\lambda x:A.e_B(x)^{-1}(e_B(x)(f(x))) \equiv \lambda x:A.f(x)$$